lrheault/polmeth2020/_pages/home.md

 excerpt: <br/>
 ---

+<h2>Register</h2>

+Presenters, co-authors, discussants and other members of the Society for Political Methodology wishing to attend live presentations during the meeting are invited to register by June 12.

+Use this link to complete the registration process:

+<a href="https://www.cambridge.org/gb/academic/registration-form-polmeth-xxxvii/" target="_blank" class="btn btn-lg btn--primary">Register for PolMeth XXXVII</a>

+We are pleased to announce that registration is free for members of the Society for Political Methodology.
+If you are not a member, please make sure to obtain or renew your membership before registering:

+<a href="https://www.cambridge.org/core/membership/spm/membership" target="_blank" class="btn btn-lg btn--primary">Become a Member/Renew Membership</a>

 <h2>PolMeth XXXVII: A Virtual Conference (May 5 Update)</h2>

 In response to the ongoing COVID-19 pandemic, PolMeth XXXVII will be held as a virtual (i.e. online) conference from July 14 to July 17, 2020.
 We would like to thank everyone who submitted a proposal despite the challenging times we are facing.